-Requirement Level

-5.1.2 The fisheries management system (FMS) under which the Essential

-fishery or fleet under audit is managed shall be both participatory and transparent, including consultation with "responsible" deep-sea fishers, to the extent permitted by

-national laws and regulations.
-6
+Requirement Level 5.1.2 The fisheries management system (FMS) under Essential which the fishery or fleet under audit is managed shall be both participatory and transparent, including consultation with "responsible" deep-sea fishers, to the extent permitted by national laws and regulations.

-K)

 Both participation and transparency are needed to fulfil this requirement.
 The auditor shall collect relevant documentation proving the involvement of interested parties, including consultation with "responsible" deep-sea fishers.
 In addition, the auditor shall gather evidence that the fisheries management authority makes information and advice used in its decision-making publicly available, to the extent allowed by national laws and regulations.
 The relevant documentation shall be attached to the final report.
+With responsible deep-sea fishers we intend the deep-sea fishers that are certified by Friend of the Sea or other certification schemes recognised by GSSI.
 The term "participatory" is defined in the Section 1.4 - Definition and Abbreviations.

-Requirement Level 5.2.1 A precautionary approach shall be applied, through the Essential FMS, taking into account the best scientific evidence available to protect the target stock and its habitat and preserve the marine environment, with special consideration for data limited fisheries.
+Level 5.2.1 A precautionary approach shall be applied, through the FMS, taking into account the best scientific evidence available to protect the target stock and its habitat and preserve the marine environment, with special consideration for data limited fisheries.
+Essential